galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 >
 >  These may help your understanding of why things are done this way:
 >
-> 1. Evolution is “memoryless” (which means we can use the powerful mathematics of Markov processes);
+> 1. Evolution is “memoryless” (which means we can use the powerful mathematics of Markov processes).
+This assumption means that the future evolutionary trajectory of an organism is not affected by its past: how we got here is not important, only how we adapt and evolve now.
 >
 > 2. Phylogenetic relationships can be correctly represented by a tree!
-(This isn't always assumed, but it is very common.)
+(This isn't *always* assumed, but it is very common.)
+Trees are a very attractive representation of evolution, and it is part of our language: "The tree of life" is a common phrase.
+However it is not always the case that evolution is best explained by a tree-like, "branching" process, as there can be hybridisation events, and species can share genetic material, or even envelop each other, creating organelles.
-> 3. The *Molecular clock* assumption: sequences in a clade evolve at about the same rate as each other (this is easily tested);
+> 3. The *Molecular clock* assumption: sequences in a clade evolve at about the same rate as each other (this is easily tested).
+This is of those models that are known to be wrong, but which are useful.
+For instance, there is commonly variation in evolutionary rate between lineages, but if this variation is not significant, we can ignore it and use simpler models, to better leverage the phylogenetic information there is in the data.
 > 4. Lineages don’t interact – once they have speciated, they are independent of each other.
+Again, this isn't always the case, but the vast majority of methods assume this, particularly if the evolution is also assumed to be tree-like.
+We also know that biological lineages *do* interact with each other -- but our methods are not able to manage such complexity in general.
 >
-> We do know that these assumptions do not always hold!
-For instance, there is commonly variation in evolutionary rate between lineages, but if this variation is not significant, we can ignore it and use simpler models, to better leverage the phylogenetic information there is in the data.
-> We also know that biological lineages *do* interact with each other
+> We will mostly make all these assumptions in this tutorial!
+>
 >
 {: .comment}